Battle of Naubatpur (1745): Background

-Raghuji Bhonsle invaded Orissa, captured Cuttack, and took the governor, Durlabhram, prisoner.
+In 1745, Raghuji Bhonsle invaded Orissa, captured Cuttack, and took the governor, Durlabh Ram, prisoner.
 The Marathas then gained control of all of Orissa up to Midnapore.
-In the meantime, Mustafa Khan was slain in the battle of Jagdishpur on 20 June 1745.
+In the meantime, Afghan leader Mustafa Khan was slain in the battle of Jagdishpur on 20 June 1745.
 His army fled away to the village of Magror near Chainpur and Sasaram under Mustafa's son Murtaza Khan.

 Around this time, Murtaza Khan along with Buland Khan and other beleaguered Afghans, who had endured hardship in the Magror hills following Mustafa Khan's death, dispatched desperate pleas to Raghuji Bhonsle for deliverance.
 Raghuji encamped near Ramgarh.
 Deeming their alliance advantageous to his cause, he advanced in Gaya in September 1745.
 Raghuji arrived near Fatua, pillaged and burned Shaikhpura and numerous villages in the Tekari Raj, ultimately reaching the Son River.
 After fording it, he advanced to Magror, where he rescued the Afghans and recovered their property.
 He looted the surrounding area for two months.